-International applicants who hold a masters degree may apply to the J.D. program but also must follow the regular admission procedures.
+International applicants who hold a masters degree may apply to the J.D. program, but they also must follow the regular admission procedures.
 No transfer credits are recognized towards the J.D. degree.
-The program of study is three years in duration.
+The program of study is three years of full-time work.

-If you are married and/or have children, an additional $7,000 is recommended for your spouse and an additional $4,000 is recommended for each child.
+If you are married and/or have children, an additional $7,650 is recommended for your spouse and an additional $6,750 is recommended for each child.
 These funds must be provided by either you or your sponsor.
 Additional information about international student expenses is available online.
-Please note Berkeley Law does not provide full-tuition fellowships, tuition waivers, need-based grants, nor graduate teaching assistantships.
+Please note Berkeley Law does not provide full-tuition fellowships, tuition waivers, nor graduate teaching assistantships.

-Additional financial aid information for international students is available on the law school’s financial aid page.
+Information about financial aid for international students is available on the law school’s financial aid page.